-On the cusp of the Jewish New Year of 5782 is Elul, a month devoted to reckoning with the past year, we are supposed to address whom we have harmed in the past year, make amends, and ask for their forgiveness.
+On the cusp of the Jewish New Year of 5782 is Elul, a month devoted to reckoning with the past year.
+This is a time for self-reflection, recognizing any unintentional harm we may have caused in the past year.
+It’s a period to sincerely reconcile with others, make amends, and humbly ask for forgiveness.

-When one person wrongs another, the latter should not remain silent and despise him as it states in Samuel 2: 13:22 .
+When one person wrongs another, the latter should not remain silent and despise him, as stated in Samuel 2: 13:22.

-Rabbi Avraham Danzig *2 claimed that if ever you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought from the person first.
-Thus, one is not forgiven in the heavenly court until he has done the work on earth.
+Rabbi Avraham Danzig *2 asserted that causing harm to another person violates God’s law, and forgiveness is only granted upon seeking it first.
+Thus, one is not ignored in the heavenly court until he has done the work on earth.

-The structure of our holiday prayer service on Rosh Hashanah is Malchuyot, Zichronot and Shofarot, which powerfully establishes our Jewish heritage.
+The structure of our holiday prayer service on Rosh Hashanah unfolds in three distinctive sections: Malchuyot, Zichronot, and Shofarot.

-And here is Rabbi Yair Silverman, of Moed in Zichron Yaakov, Israel, giving us a reading re malchuyot, zichronot, and shofarot that speaks to our present moment.
+Here’s Rabbi Yair Silverman from Moed in Zichron Yaakov, Israel, sharing insightful thoughts on malchuyot, zichronot, and shofarot and connecting them to our current situation.

 Our prayers beseech God to move from the seat of Strict Judgement – Din – to the Seat of Rachamim – mercy.